 Get Up to Speed With On-Page Optimization

-With billions of searches every day, search engines have collected an abundance of information to decide what searchers are trying to figure out when typing queries.
-Google proved that synonyms of keywords are a major factor in 70% of searches.
-Search engines can now look at words and phrases and match up content to queries that use synonyms and close variants of the topic.
-MOZ gives a great example: “Dog pics can also mean dog photos, pictures of dogs and canine photos.”
+With billions of searches every day, search engines have collected so much information to decide what searchers are trying to figure out when typing queries.
+Google proved that synonyms of keywords are a significant factor in 70% of searches.
+Search engines can now look at words and phrases and match up content to queries that use synonyms and close topic variants.
+MOZ gives a great example: “Dog pics can also mean dog photos, pictures of dogs, and canine photos.”
 Knowing that search engines can interpret this, content should be created using natural language and variations.
-The same keyword over and over again is ineffective.
+The same keyword repeatedly is ineffective.

 On-page optimization is simple.
-If the content is written by humans for humans, then great search rank will take off on its own.
+If humans write the content for humans, excellent search rank will take off.
 Don’t try to trick the search engines!
 They’ve come a long way and can spot old, ineffective methods.
 Stay up to date with on-page optimization, and page rank will never be an issue.
 These tips are current for on-page SEO now, but it won’t be long until Google or Bing update their algorithms again.

-There are countless ways to improve SEO rank through on-page optimization, but many business owners continue to ignore best practices out of fear of change.
+There are countless ways to improve SEO rank through on-page optimization, but many business owners ignore best practices out of fear of change.
 Let a professional marketing agency help optimize your web pages for higher page rank.
-If you’re ready to put the Sage Island team to work for your business, contact us today!
+Contact us today if you’re ready to put the Sage Island team to work for your business!